-Electricity is our best friend if we handle it properly.
+Electricity will be our best friend if we handle it properly.
+Otherwise, it can be quite dangerous.
 It is important to know the protective devices that need to be installed in a household to prevent electrocutions, short circuits and electrical fires, mainly caused due to faulty wiring or earth faults.